cognitioncommons/cognitioncommons.org/README.md

 # Cognition Commons

-Open research on cognitive systems and general intelligence.
+Open research on cognitive architectures and agent systems.

+## About

-This repository contains the content for [cognitioncommons.org](https://cognitioncommons.org).
+This repository contains the content for [cognitioncommons.org](https://cognitioncommons.org) - a research project documenting cognitive architecture design, multi-agent coordination, and alignment techniques.

 ## Structure

-- `research/` - Research notes and design documents
+- `research/` - Research notes and technical memos
-- `blog/` - Blog posts and updates
-- `pages/` - Static page content
+- `pages/` - Static pages (about, contributing)
 - `settings/` - Site configuration

-## Contributing
+## Content Management

-Content is managed via [Sveltia CMS](https://github.com/sveltia/sveltia-cms) at `/admin`.
+Content is managed via [Sveltia CMS](https://github.com/sveltia/sveltia-cms) at `/admin` using GitHub authentication.

+## License

+Content is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).